omni-primus/primusapi/README.md

 This API is used to display my League of Legends rank in my Twitch.tv chat.

-If you want to see it in action go to my Twitch channel: https://www.twitch.tv/omni_primus and type: !elo in my chat.
+If you want to see it in action go to my Twitch channel: https://www.twitch.tv/omni_primus and type: !elo in the chat.

 ## Show the Rank
 If you want to see the json result that Nightbot puts in my chat you can use the following link: